Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 #### Front-End

 Initially our idea for the M5Stack Front-End Classes was to have a central abstract class View which would execute all of the printing and drawing to screen.
-We quickly discovered that things like abstract classes, inheritance and polymorphism were too hard to implement effectively and in Arduino so the 'View' abstract class does not actually exist in our code.
+We quickly discovered that things like abstract classes, inheritance and polymorphism were too hard to implement effectively in Arduino.
+So, the 'View' abstract class does not actually exist in our code.
 However, it is still useful to conceptualize our View classes as belonging to a figurative abstract class since they have the same methods and attributes.

 <p align="center">
 <img src="Images/M5_ViewExplained.png" width=85%>